 If you make under $600, then you won't get either of those forms.
 However, you still need to report it as self-employment income by tax time.

-If you are self-employed with your own freelancing business but have never paid one tax for that, then you might want to bring this matter to your attorney and your accountant.
-If you still want to be in good standing with the IRS, then you must pay up to six years back.
-Otherwise, you will lose credibility and will receive grave penalties - especially if the IRS is the one to catch you first.
+If you are self-employed with a freelancing business but have never paid taxes, consult your attorney and accountant.
+To remain in good standing with the IRS, you must pay up to six years back taxes.
+Otherwise, you risk severe penalties, especially if the IRS catches you first.

-Income taxes also break down into different types: federal taxes, state taxes, city taxes, and local taxes.
-If you hire people to work for you as well, whether it's full-time or project-based, you will have to pay half their income tax, withholding the other half from their taxable income.
+Income taxes break down into different types: federal, state, city, and local taxes.
+If you hire people to work for you, whether full-time or project-based, you must pay half their income tax and withhold the other half from their taxable income.

 When you file your taxes for the income tax return, you only need to file for physical products.
 If your freelancing business only provides a service, then you don't have to worry about the sales tax.